schneems/ruby_javascript_data_viz/README.md

 If you got an error, try to use the error messages to debug the problem.

 Go ahead and go back to [http://localhost:3000/products/new](http://localhost:3000/products/new).
 Enter in the name of a product that already exists, like "sneakers" and submit.
 You should be sent back to the form where we entered in the name and price for our product.
 This is because if `@product.save` does not return true in our controller we render the `new` action which has the form for our product.
 This is much more useful than simply saying the product didn't save like we did before, but we're leaving our user in the dark.
 Right now they don't know if that worked or not, and they don't know which fields didn't validate correctly.
 Even worse they lost everything they typed in to the form.
 This is a bad user experience for sure.
-Lets update this form to use Rails form helpers and give our users a useability boost in the next section.
+Lets update this form to use Rails form helpers and give our users a usability boost in the next section.

 Save and commit the results to GIT.